-TCED 4303 Creating Positive Learning Environments in EC-6
+TCED 4303 - Creating Positive Learning Environments in EC-6

 Theories and strategies for guiding young children's behavior and for effectively managing EC-6 classroom environments.
 Focus will be on approaches that promote autonomy in children.
-Prerequisites: Prerequisites or Corequisites: INST

-3313, WRIT 3304 or WRIT 3307.
+Pre- or Co-requisite: INST 3313, WRIT 3304 or WRIT 3307.

-TCED 4304 Creating Positive Learning Environments in 4-8
+TCED 4304 - Creating Positive Learning Environments in 4-8

 Theories and strategies for guiding young adolescents' behavior and for effectively managing middle school classroom environments.
-The class focus will be on understanding the major concepts, principles, theories, and research underlying the philosophical foundations and organizational structure of developmentally appropriate middle-level programs and schools.
+The class focus will be on understanding the major concepts, principles, theories and research underlying the philosophical foundations and organizational structure of developmentally appropriate middle-level programs and schools.

-Prerequisites: Prerequisites or Corequisites: INST 3313 and one of the following: WRIT 3304, WRIT 3305, WRIT 3307, WRIT 3315.
+Pre- or Co-requisite: INST 3313 and one of the following: WRIT 3304, WRIT 3305, WRIT 3307, WRIT 3315.

-TCED 4306 Creating Positive Learning Environments in 7-12
+TCED 4306 - Creating Positive Learning Environments in 7-12